 Limits to the business loan interest tax deduction

 The 2017 Tax Cuts and Jobs Act reduced the amount of business loan interest some businesses can deduct.
-Because of the law, large businesses can now only deduct 30% of their adjusted taxable income for net business interest.
+Because of the law, large businesses can deduct 30% of their adjusted taxable income for net business interest.

 This deduction reduction does not apply to small businesses with average annual gross receipts of $25 million or less over a three-year lookback period.